ninabarzh/ipa/content/en/docs/take-back-power/what.md

 - Recent logins and device history: Look for unfamiliar IP addresses, times, or devices
 - Shared logins: If you’re still using Netflix, banking, or email accounts *they* set up, stop.
 These accounts may be configured to forward copies of activity, track logins, or allow password resets.
 - Security questions: Are the answers things they’d know?
 Change them to nonsense and store offline.
-- App permissions: Some services (like Google) list “connected apps”—revoke anything you don’t recognise.
+- App permissions: Some services (like Google) list “connected apps”, revoke anything you don’t recognise.

 ## Smart home / IoT devices

-Smart homes are helpful—until they’re not.
+Smart homes are helpful, until they’re not.
 What to check:

 - Cameras, lights, thermostats, locks, doorbells
   - Who has admin access?